gschool-blue-ocean/admissions-hub/README.md

 ## To-Do / Future Features
 - we wanted to finish the testing of every feature to make sure the application doesnt't contain any bugs.
 - as well as incorporationg jest with puppeteer.
+- Add the email csv functionality to the csv file for exporting student info
+- Refactor the code for forgot password on the login page.
+Note* CURRENTLY IT WORKS BUT ONLY SENDS THE EMAIL TO MAILHOG.
+- Link to third party services under account update

+ ## Advice for the future group

+When we took over this project we almost deconstructed the file format.
+Our knee jerk reaction was to reformat the file structure based on how wierd it looked.
+Note: This file structure in ADMISSIONS HUB is formatted to work specifically with NEXT.JS framework.
+Please do your research on how NEXT.JS works before considering any refactoring of the code base.